CPD (Continuing Professional Development) Policy

 - That it improves your knowledge

-- At least 8 hours CPD must be directly related to the practitioners main field or approach.
+- ACCPH recommends that 8 hours CPD must be directly related to the practitioners main field or approach.

-- At least 2 CPD activities must be carried out, with no more than 8 hours spent on any single activity in one year.
+- ACCPH recommends that at least 2 CPD activities be carried out, with no more than 8 hours spent on any single activity in one year.
 (You may complete several courses that take up all 15 hours).

 Members who undertake Continuing Professional Development as a requirement of another professional body may use this providing that it is relevant to their ACCPH membership.